PyGreSQL/PyGreSQL/docs/pgdb.rst

 .. attribute:: pgdbCursor.description

-    This read-only attribute is a sequence of 7-item sequences.
+    This read-only attribute is a sequence of 7-item tuples.

-    Each of these sequences contains information describing one result column:
+    Each of these tuples contains information describing one result column:

     - *name*
     - *type_code*